pengsihua2023/HIV-1-M-SPBEnv/README.md

 | F1 | 500 (60) | L |500 (2) |
 #### * 500 (300): The number in bracket is the original sample data.
 In this case the sample size of synthetic data set is 500-300=200.
 ### 9.4 The independent evaluation dataset
-#### Table 3 The Independent testing data set for model evaluation.
+#### Table 3 The Independent testing data set for model evaluation＊.
 | Subtype |Sample Size | Subtype |Sample Size |
 |-------|---------|-------|---------|
 | A1 | 11 | F2 |4 |